abdushakurob/edtry/README.md

 When a student asks a question:

-- The question is converted into an embedding vector using TogetherAI
+- The question is converted into an embedding vector using thesame embedding model
 - Semantic search is performed in Qdrant to find the most relevant chunks
 - Results are filtered by course_id and lesson_id to maintain context
 - For suggested next lessons, a separate query finds relevant content outside the current lesson
 - A prompt template combines the base prompt, student question, retrieved chunks, and suggested lessons
-- This prompt is sent to an LLM model hosted on the TogetherAI platform for response generation
+- This prompt is sent to (deepseek-ai/DeepSeek-R1-Distill-Llama-70B-free) an LLM model hosted on the TogetherAI platform for response generation
 - The response is sent to the student chat

 #### 4. Response Delivery